PNNL-CompBio/coderdata/docs/pages/usage.md

 <!-- ## Usage of CoderData -->

 ## Introduction
 CoderData is a comprehensive package designed for handling cancer benchmark data in Python.
 It offers functionalities to download datasets, load them into Python environments, and reformat them according to user needs.

 ## Installation
-To install `coderdata`, simply run the following command in your terminal:
+To install, confirm that you have python avilable and then run the following command in your terminal:

 ```bash
 pip install coderdata